zinal/ydb-snippets/ydb-ansible/README.md

 * removing YDB dynamic nodes from the existing cluster.

 One important limitation of the current playbooks is that the cluster configuration file has to be manually created.

+Playbooks were tested on the following Linux flavours:
+* Ubuntu 22.04 LTS
+* AlmaLinux 9
+* AstraLinux Special Edition 1.7

+Yet to be checked:
+* AlmaLinux 8
+* REDOS 7.3